Tejas1204-TD/Demo/README.md

 # Demo
-This isa Demo for Git &amp; Github class.
+This isa Demo for Git &amp; Github class